mac-theobio/McMasterPandemic/README.md

 # McMasterPandemic

-Compartmental epidemic models for forecasting and analysis of infectious disease pandemics.
+Compartmental epidemic models for forecasting and analysis of infectious disease pandemics: contributions from Ben Bolker, Jonathan Dushoff, David Earn, Morgan Kain, Mike Li (in alphabetical order).
+Feedback is welcome at the [issues list](https://github.com/bbolker/McMasterPandemic/issues), or e-mail us.

-Please send any comments to
-- Ben Bolker <bolker@mcmaster.ca>
-- David Earn <earn@math.mcmaster.ca>

 ### Installation